ENERGY SOURCES AND STORAGE DEVICES

 atom-splitting which produces the energy and

-3. 9.In which of the Following reactor is heavy
+heat to create steam to drive generators. - 9.In which of the Following reactor is heavy

 hydrogen isotope H-2 is used as moderator?